yunhanchen2/Evaluating-LLM-persona-Generated-Distributions-for-Decision-making/Newsvendor/README.md

    The relatent code of data preprocessing is in file: `Newsvendor_data_generation.ipynb`

-   2. Follow task-specific instructions

-⚠️ Note:
-   * Different models require corresponding API keys to be configured before running the script (e.g., `OPENAI_API_KEY`).
-   * Avoid mixing multiple models within the same run, as outputs in the `results/` directory may be overwritten.

 3. **Evaluation**:
 💡 The relatent code of data preprocessing is in file: `Newsvendor_data_result.ipynb`